bugzilla/bugzilla/docs/en/rst/about.rst

     Second Line of Code
     ...

-This documentation is maintained in ReStructured Text format.
+This documentation is maintained in reStructured Text format.
 Changes are best submitted as diffs, attached to a bug filed in the `Bugzilla Documentation <https://bugzilla.mozilla.org/enter_bug.cgi?product=Bugzilla;component=Documentation>`_ component.